jrosener9/Practical-HW1/README.md

 This means, to get our NFT, you will need to make the following two transactions (more details on how to do this below):

 1. Enter yourself in the address book.
 For added privacy, enter a sha256 hash of your real name.
-In gradescope, submit the exact string you used to generate your sha256 hash (Capitalization matters!).

-    If you choose to submit your unencoded name, anyone who views the `AddressBook` mapping can associate your ethereum account number with you!
-By sending your name to the course staff, we will be able to generate that hash and associate your wallet with you without compromising your alias privacy on the blockchain.

 2. Mint yourself an NFT.
 This won’t work if you’re not in the address book.